 Prices start in the upper $300k range, with some of our custom homes selling for $900k.

-Our homes range in size from 1,800 square feet to over 5,000 square feet.
+Our homes can be big or small!
+They range in size from 1,800 square feet to over 5,000 square feet.
 Lot sizes start at 41’ to well over 72′ in width.

 At build-out, Tucker Hill will see the completion of approximately 625 housing units built on approximately 300 acres.